UAlberta-CST-Projects/pointcloud_feature_processor_python/readme.txt

 > conda activate pointcloudenv and run the project with either of the usage instructions below.

-Note: At present the way work is distributed amongst workers has high memory usage and overhead as a result.
-This may or may not be resolved later time permitting.

 Usages:
 1. (Recommended) You can simply run the compute_features.py file and it will guide you through the process.
 > python compute_features.py